SustainableDevelopmentReform/Australian-Homes-Energy-Efficiency-Policy/index.typ

   [South Australia], [The Retailer Energy Productivity Scheme (REPS) supports households in reducing energy costs through various activities.
 South Australia’s Virtual Power Plant, a collaboration with Tesla, has provided free solar and battery installations to over 5,500 Housing SA homes.], [Western Australia], [The Distributed Energy Buyback Scheme enables customers to receive payments for electricity exported to the grid from solar PV systems and batteries.
 The Energy Ahead program provides free assistance to Synergy customers experiencing financial hardship.], [Tasmania], [The Energy Saver Loan Scheme offers interest-free loans between \$500 and \$10,000 for energy-efficient products.
-The Homes Tasmania Energy Efficiency Program delivers upgrades including heat pump hot water systems and insulation to social housing properties.], [ACT], [The Sustainable Household Scheme provides zero-interest loans up to \$15,000 for energy-efficient upgrades.
-The Home Energy Support Program offers rebates up to \$5,000 for rooftop solar and energy-efficient appliances, while the Home Energy Efficiency Program provides free assistance to those experiencing financial hardship.], [Northern Territory], [The Home and Business Battery Scheme offers grants up to \$6,000 for solar PV systems and batteries.
-The Solar for Multi Dwellings Grant Scheme provides up to \$7,500 per individual dwelling in multi-dwelling developments for shared rooftop solar PV systems.], )
+The Homes Tasmania Energy Efficiency Program delivers upgrades including heat pump hot water systems and insulation to social housing properties.], )
 ], caption: figure.caption(
 position: top,